wassermanlab/knits/README.md

-# WassermanGraphTF - Graphically Representing Transcription Factor Annotation
+# KNITS - Knowledge Networks Informing Transcriptional Studies

-The graphTF project facilitates quick and comprehensive TF comparisons that consider multiple types/sources of data.
+The KNITS project facilitates quick and comprehensive TF comparisons that consider multiple types/sources of data.

 It does this by:
 - Unifying Transcription Factor (TF) Annotations from high-value sources into a human and machine-readable Neo4j Graph Database